alexander-klokov/image-convolution/README.md

 This kernel follows a tiling strategy.
 It breaks the large input image into smaller, overlapping chunks called "tiles":
 - **Load Phase**: Each thread block loads its corresponding tile from global memory into shared memory.
+- **Synchronization**: To ensure that all threads in the block have finished loading their piece of the tile data from global memory.
 - **Compute Phase**: Each thread within the block then performs the computation using the data from the fast shared memory instead of repeatedly accessing the slow global memory.

 During the Load Phase, the data is read in a coalesced manner to allow threads in a warp to access contiguous memory addresses.
 For the filter, I am following the constant propagation strategy.